-Even though he did so well on turf, Mo Town has the pedigree of a dirt performer.
-His dam, the two-time winner Grazie Mille, represents the highly successful partnership which Bernardini has enjoyed with mares by Carson City.
-From 21 foals it has produced Gr.1 winners Cavorting and A Z Warrior, Gr.2 winner Wilburn and Gr.3 winner Gala Award.
-Mo Town’s second dam, Molto Vita, was a tough and fast dirt performer winning the Gr.3 Thoroughbred Club of America S. at Keeneland and was twice placed at Gr.1 level.
+Mo Town’s second dam, Molto Vita, was a tough and fast dirt performer who won a Gr.3 at Keeneland and was twice placed at Gr.1 level.
 The next dam, Princess Polonia, was a Gr.3-winning daughter of the great Danzig.
 She too was a dirt performer.
 This is the female line responsible for breed-shaping sire RAISE A NATIVE.

 Mo Town’s sire Uncle Mo has thrived with mares from the MR PROSPECTOR.
-The GONE WEST branch provided Uncle Mo with Gr.1 winner Gomo and Gr.3 winner Lost Raven (both out of daughters of ELUSIVE QUALITY) and Gr.2 winner Laoban (out of a SPEIGHTSTOWN mare).
+The GONE WEST branch provided Uncle Mo with Gr.1 winner Gomo (out of a daughter of ELUSIVE QUALITY) and Gr.2 winner Laoban (out of a SPEIGHTSTOWN mare).

-UNBRIDLED is the broodmare sire of Gr.1 winner Unbridled Mo, while his sons EMPIRE MAKER and UNTUTTABLE are respectively the broodmare sires of Uncle Mo’s Graded winners.
+UNBRIDLED is the broodmare sire of Gr.1 winner Unbridled Mo and his sons EMPIRE MAKER, UNBRIDLED’S SONG and UNTUTTABLE all rank among the broodmare sires of Uncle Mo’s Graded winners.
 The Gr.1 winner Outwork has an EMPIRE MAKER dam.
 Daughters of three sons of FAPPIANO have produced GSWs to Uncle Mo.

-Uncle Mo has quickly proved himself with the STORM CAT line, siring champion Nyquist and Gr.3 winner Auntie Joy from daughters of FORESTRY, Gr.3 winners from daughters of STORM CAT and TALE OF THE CAT and Graded-placed winners with dams by the likes of GIANT’S CAUSEWAY, SCAT DADDY, FREUD and HENNY HUGHES.
+Uncle Mo quickly proved himself with the STORM CAT line, siring the top-class Nyquist and the Gr.3 winner Auntie Joy from daughters of FORESTRY as well as Gr.3 winners from daughters of STORM CAT, BLUEGRASS CAT and TALE OF THE CAT.
+His Gr.2 winner Harvest Moon has a dam by GIANT’S CAUSEWAY’s son SHAMARDAL.